get-convex/mastra/README.md

    `convex dev` in Node 18.
    If you see issues about syscalls at import time, try using the cloud dev environment instead.
+1. Due to the nature of mutations, you can create, start, and resume workflows asynchronously, but you can only await the result in an action.
+   Querying for the status will give you the status in your transaction, but you can't poll for the status from within a transaction.

 ### TODO before it's out of alpha